algosup/2024-2025-project-5-bubble-intermarche-team-4/documents/functional/FunctionalSpecifications.md

 </div>

-This is the main Intermarché logo, used primarily for branding, advertising, and digital applications.
+This is the main Intermarché logo, used primarily for branding, advertising, and digital web applications.

 ---